Pengyu Nie

 In International Symposium on Software Testing and Analysis

-(ISSTA'23), to appear.
+(ISSTA'23), 664-676.
 Seattle, USA, July 2023.

-14. Impact of evaluation methodologies on code summarization.
+14. Impact of Evaluation Methodologies on Code Summarization.

 Pengyu Nie, Jiyang Zhang, Junyi Jessy Li, Raymond J. Mooney, and Milos Gligoric.